University-of-Melbourne-Archives/finding-aids/README.md

 **Result:**
 * The total cost to process this entire 3-page document is approximately **$0.0027** (about 0.27 US cents).
 * Based on this sample, processing a **100-page document** would cost approximately **$0.091** (about 9.1 US cents).
-* ⚠️ Important Caveat
+* ⚠️ **Important Caveat**.
 This estimate is based only on the average from the 3-page sample.
 Please do cost estimation based on your real cases.

 ---
 #### Cost-Saving & Research Credits